sforno/simon_thesis_ws/README.md

 == Creation of PEM production hall ==

-Run the following commmand to launch the Gazebo simulator and see the resulting world model: <roslaunch husky_gazebo husky_fabrichalle.launch>
+Run the following commmand to launch the Gazebo simulator and see the resulting world model: "roslaunch husky_gazebo husky_fabrichalle.launch"

 == Mapping ==